uwuclxdy/uwuweb/docs/project-functions.md

 - `handleGetClassDetails(): void` - Returns detailed information about a class including students and subjects
 - `handleGetSubjectDetails(): void` - Returns detailed information about a subject including assigned classes
 - `handleGetTeacherDetails(): void` - Returns detailed information about a teacher including classes and assignments
+- `handleGetUserDetails(): void` - Returns detailed information about any user for the admin panel

 ## /api/attendance.php